Ministry of Sound Radio: Central London RSL

 Dunne and Ovenden led an application for a temporary Restricted Service Licence (RSL) on the FM band in Central London.
 The Radio Authority awarded this in early 2001.
 The station went on air 1 October 2001, for a 28-day period on 87.7 mHz in a roughly 3-mile radius (5 km) around the club at Elephant and Castle.

 The low-powered signal was supposed to cover a small part of south and central London, but although there were also some pirate stations operating in the city on the same frequency at the time, the MOSR signal was picked up by DXers.

-Changes

 In a turn of events, 40 MoS staff were made redundant during October 2001, while the RSL was still on air, including several of the leading people who had put the RSL package together (ex: Ryan Diedericks, Ryan D).